 Walk All Over Cancer

-Walk 10,000 steps every day in June to raise money for Cancer Research UK.
+Thank you for taking on 10,000 steps a day in June to raise money for Cancer Research UK.

 Based on the average person’s stride it’s 5 miles (or 8 km).
 You’ll have pelted through 150 miles by the end of the month - about the distance from London to Manchester (Or Paris to Brussels if you want to be all continental).